Person

 Summary

-Ruth Bishop is a microbiologist noted as leader of the team that discovered human rotavirus, the most common cause of gastroenteritis in children.
+Ruth Bishop was a microbiologist noted as leader of the team that discovered human rotavirus, the most common cause of gastroenteritis in children.
 The development of a vaccine led to a successful vaccination program for all infants in Australia since 2007 and of millions of infants world-wide.
-Further research is directed to the development of a vaccine for babies at birth, for use in developing countries where this is likely to be the only time such children see a doctor.
+Further research was directed to the development of a vaccine for babies at birth, for use in developing countries where this is likely to be the only time such children see a doctor.
 Bishop played key roles in WHO initiatives in vaccine development and research into diarrhoeal diseases.
 Bishop was a research assistant at the Royal Children's Hospital, Melbourne, where she worked in the Department of Gastroenterology as a microbiologist.
 She was later appointed a Research associate in the University of Melbourne's Department of Paediatrics.

 Details